 I am a photo-based visual artist from Halifax, Nova Scotia.
-My creative process relies on image based technologies and the use of photographic archives and collections.
 The importance of gathering objects of desire, the inevitable mortality of memory, and nostalgia for the obsolescent are what drives me to make images.
 Pictures embody a trace of time, fulfilling our desire to connect to the past.
 I am drawn to photography because of its sentimental nature; With the ability to take form virtually and physically, pictures act as links to our past by harbouring memories and sentiments.
 I strive to engage the viewer in a way that makes them question their own perception of what is natural, the passage of time, materiality, and the tangibility of our own identity through accumulated objects.

 I am currently exploring notions of identity by examining ancestral histories, landscapes, and stereotypes of femininity.

 Katherine Nakaska is a photo based artist and educator raised in Halifax, Nova Scotia.